School of Science, Engineering and Environment

 BSc Biochemistry is delivered full-time over three years via a programme of practice-focused modules.
 You'll explore important scientific subjects including biological chemistry, organic chemistry, and genetics.

 - During year one, you will be introduced to the core concepts of biochemistry through a range of theoretical and practical modules

-- As you progress into year two, you will develop your laboratory skills as you build knowledge in areas such as molecular genetics and medical biochemistry
+- As you progress into year two, you will develop your laboratory skills as you build knowledge in areas such as molecular genetics and human systems physiology

 - In your final year, you can choose from a selection of specialised biochemistry modules and complete your studies with a supervised research project in a subject of your choice

 If you are studying part-time, you will select two to four modules for each year of study, completing the remaining modules in the following year.
 This phased approach can be taken up to a maximum six-year limit.
 Industry placements are not available with the part-time study pathway.